adityasolanki205/Udacity-Unsupervised-Machine-Learning/Identify Customer Segments/Readme.md

 ### Identify Customer Segement Project

-This Sub folder has basics of Identifing Clusters using DBSCAN algorithm .
+This Sub folder has basics of Identifing Clusters segment for a Project done under Unsupervised Learning.

 1. Supporting files: